 Perhaps.
 First, let's take a look at what "duty free shop" really means.
 You can find duty free shops in airports, on cruise ships and near international borders.
-Items you purchase in duty free shops have been priced to exclude customs duty and taxes in that particular country based on the fact that you are buying those items and taking them home with you.
-This does not relieve you of the obligation to pay customs duty and taxes when you bring those items into your country of residence.
+Items you purchase in duty free shops have been priced to exclude customs duty and taxes in that particular country because you are buying those items and taking them home with you.
+You still have to pay customs duty and taxes in your country of residence.

 Duty Free Example